 3. Best For Casual Gamers: Cephalofair’s Gloomhaven – Jaws Of The Lion Board Game

 Single player board games should be easy to grasp, and you can expect that from the Jaws Of The Lion wargame, which is ideal for the beginner audience and adventure-seeking gamers.
 This is a prequel in the Gloomhaven universe.
 This thought-provoking game contains a practical set for combat where mercenaries can compete among challenges.
 It has upgraded and simplified tutorials, and a how-to-play guide for players to learn easily.
-This video can give you more information!
+This review video can give you more information about this cooperative game.

 - Can be played as an extension to the Gloomhaven Cooperative Campaign